19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 “officer of customs” has the same meaning as in the Customs Act (Cap.
 70);

-“officer of the Bureau” means the Director or any person appointed under section 3 as a Deputy Director, an Assistant Director or an officer of the Central Narcotics Bureau;
+“officer of the Bureau” means the Director or any person appointed under section 3 as a Deputy Director, a Divisional Director or an officer of the Central Narcotics Bureau;

+[Act 30 of 2012 wef 01/01/2013]

 “opium” means any substance containing in any quantity morphine and one or more of the following, namely, codeine, narcotine, papaverine and thebaine but does not include poppy-straw which is not mixed in any such substance;

 “permanent resident of Singapore” includes the holder of a Singapore blue identity card and a person who holds an entry permit or a re-entry permit issued by the Controller of Immigration;

+“place” includes —

+(a) any building or structure, whether permanent or temporary;

+(b) any land, whether or not built on;

+(c) any place, whether or not enclosed, and whether or not situated underground or underwater;

+(d) any vessel, aircraft, train, or vehicle (whether mechanically propelled or otherwise) or any other means of transport; and

+(e) any part of any place referred to in paragraphs (a) to (d);

+[Act 30 of 2012 wef 01/01/2013]

 “police officer” has the same meaning as in the Police Force Act (Cap.
 235);